 An old ski instructor of mine used to tell me, “take care of what you love.”
 Well at the time, I loved my pet hermit crab, Julius.
 My skis rusted in the garage every year, but Julius grew to be the strongest hermit crab on the block.
 Sometime after the tragic funeral, I found my neglected skis, recalled what my ski instructor had told me, and never let those skis rust or want for wax again.
 Here is how the experts at Aspen Ski and Board take care of what you love-our tuning process is the best on the block.
-Aspen Ski and Board technicians have trained at the Wintersteiger World Cup Center in Utah.
+All Aspen Ski and Board technicians are trained at the Wintersteiger World Cup Center in Utah.

 We like to get started by establishing the bevel on your base edge first.
 Unless otherwise specified, we will generally put a 1 degree bevel on your base.
 The 1 degree of edge that now separates base edge from snow will still allow for excellent hold.
 However this slight parting between edge and snow will also reduce friction, increase glide, and prevent skis from "biting" too aggressively in the snow.